• Skip to primary navigation

 If we can see that all of us are in this world together, struggling to live our lives as best we can, that each of us has been unceremoniously plopped down into our lives, that all of us are genetic beings who can’t help but be the person that we were born to be, then we just might be able to discover some compassion and understanding not simply for ourselves but for one another.
 We all need to forgive ourselves for being the fallible and imperfect beings that humans can’t help but be.

-Chapter 12: Self-Improvement in Spite of Our Genetic Selves: thankfully, with a lot of work and determination, people, just like dogs, can be trained!
+CHAPTER TWELVE….Self-improvement in spite of our genetic selves (Thankfully, with a lot of work and determination, people, just like dogs, can be trained!)

-We can’t forget that dogs bite: it’s how they interact and express themselves in the world.
-It’s absolutely critical to understand that even the nicest dog can have a “moment” and, in that “moment,” lives can be lost or irrevocably changed.
-Please be careful because there’s no going back once tragedy has stuck.
+We can never forget that dogs bite: it’s how they interact and express themselves.
+It’s critical to understand that even the nicest dog can have a “moment” and, in that “moment,” lives can be lost or irrevocably changed.
+Please be careful because, once tragedy has stuck, there’s no going back.

 Chapters in Progress:

-14. Humans are genetically programmed to reproduce.
-Unfortunately, we frequently confuse the physical attraction we feel as part of our need to reproduce as being “Love”, which is something different than mere reproduction: Reproduction and love are frequently very intertwined but they’re not the same thing.
+14. REPRODUCTION: Humans are genetically wired to reproduce.
+We often confuse, though, the physical attraction we feel as a result of our genetic need to reproduce as being the same thing as “Love” which is actually something quite different than mere physical attraction.
+Reproduction and love are frequently intertwined but they’re not the same thing.
 Our human genetic need to reproduce and to form a nuclear unit is based on the survival of our species.
 Dogs are driven by the same genetic need to reproduce and, just as humans, dogs can obviously feel love for their owners and other animals which is completely separate from their genetic need to reproduce.
 All mutual needs to reproduce and build a nuclear unit (pack) can either be a source of comfort or a source of stress and conflict if there are issues of incompatible temperaments.

-15. Biology and Hormones play a huge role in our need to reproduce and form nuclear units: This is true of both dogs and humans.
+15. BIOLOGY AND HORMONES: Biology and hormones play a huge role in our need to reproduce and to form nuclear units.
+This is true of both dogs and humans.
 Females cycle at various times and due to estrogen and FSH, they are receptive to being mated at that time.
 Males, on the other hand, are genetically programmed to breed any receptive female available.
 This isn’t an issue for dogs but a major issue for humans as males are naturally compelled to reproduce with as many females as they possible can.
 To not respond to that impulse means a male must struggle against his genetic inclinations.
 The value that humans place on being monogamous creates an inevitable problem as it goes against the male’s genetic inclinations.

-23. What Kind Of Dog Am I: why life is so much easier once we learn how to think of ourselves as a specific breed or combination of breeds of dog
+22. WHAT KIND OF DOG AM I: This chapter clarifies and explains why life is so much easier to understand and to tolerate once we’ve learned how to think of ourselves as a genetic being (or, for the purposes of this book, as a certain breed or combination of breeds of dog.)

 Please note: this entire website (as well as the book) is apparently a never-ending work in progress.
 There’s still a lot that needs to be completed.
 Thanks for your patience!